kenctrl/smart-gather/README.md

-# Smart Gather: Intelligent and Automated Data Collection From Schema To Table
+# Smart Gather: Intelligent and Automated Data Collection From Schema to Table

 Data collection is typically a long and tedious process.
 Smart Gather aims to address this issue.
-Given an entity relationship (ER) schema, Smart Gather normalizes the schema, scapes multiple data sources, and executes joins table joins to generate accurate data.
+Given an entity relationship (ER) schema, Smart Gather normalizes the schema, scapes multiple data sources, and executes table joins to generate accurate data.

 ## Demo Instructions